lawrenceevalyn/THE-DISS/README.md

 # Current Priorities
 * Assemble a **short** document of guiding principles
     * Figure out what question I, personally, want most urgently to know the answer to
-* Start setting up a relational database?
-* Start drafting the first chapter
+* Write a thesis proposal for the end of Feb

 # Writing workflow
 * Literally every idea I have for “research”, of any kind, goes in the monster scrivener doc.